tiann/KernelSU/website/docs/guide/module.md

 ### Shell scripts

 Please read the [Boot Scripts](#boot-scripts) section to understand the difference between `post-fs-data.sh` and `service.sh`.
-For most module developers, `service.sh` should be good enough if you just need to run a boot script.
+For most module developers, `service.sh` should be good enough if you just need to run a boot script, if you need to run the script after boot completed, please use `boot-completed.sh`.

 In all scripts of your module, please use `MODDIR=${0%/*}` to get your module's base directory path; do **NOT** hardcode your module path in scripts.